jsnmui/blackjackthegame/README.md

 ### CSS
 Rules that specify how your elements should appear or look on your page.
-For his project, CSS was used to postion the elements, provide a background, and set the font color and styles of HTML objects.
+For this project, CSS was used to postion the elements, provide a background, and set the font color and styles of HTML objects.

 ### JavaScript
 JavaScript is a programming language used both on the client-side and server-side that allows you to make web pages interactive.